St. Augustine High School (San Diego): Scheduling

 A new block schedule was introduced after the COVID-19 pandemic.
 The school day starts at 7:45 am and ends at 2:00 pm.
 On Mondays, students have all six blocks, each being 50 minutes long.
 On Tuesdays and Thursdays, students have Blocks 1, 3, and 5, each class being 1 hour and 25 minutes long.
-On Wednesdays and Fridays, students have Blocks 2, 4, and 6, each class being 1 hour and 25 minutes long.
+On Wednesdays and Fridays, students have Blocks 2, 4, and 6, each class also being 1 hour and 25 minutes long.
 Each morning, except for Mondays, from 7:45 to 8:45, there is a non-class period.
 On Tuesdays and Fridays, all teachers have office hours, allowing students to ask questions or receive help with assignments.
 Office hours are not mandatory.
 Every Wednesday morning, the entire school comes together for Mass, and on Thursday morning, all students must go to their homeroom, which they are assigned at the beginning of the school year.
 Both Mass and homeroom are mandatory.

 Intersession

 During January, students at Saint Augustine High School take a hiatus from their regular schedule to take a specialized class or internship.
-All freshmen and transfer students are required to take a mandatory speech class as their first intercession, but afterward, they may pick from a multitude of classes to take that month.
+All freshmen and transfer students are required to take a mandatory speech class as their first intersession, but afterward, they may pick from a multitude of classes to take that month.
 Such classes include: